itk-kimai/kimai-plugin-AarhusKommuneBundle/README.md

 ## Installation

-Download [a release](https://github.com/itk-kimai/kimai-plugin-AarhusKommuneBundle/releases) and move it to `var/plugins/`.
+Download [a release](https://github.com/itk-kimai/AarhusKommuneBundle/releases) and extract it to `var/plugins/`.

 ```shell
 # Install plugin assets in public/bundles/aarhuskommune (note it's "aarhuskommune" and not "aarhus_kommune").